-The input/output channel configuration for the 4341 Model Group 2 is:
+The input/output channel configurations available for the 4341 are:

-• One byte-multiplexer channel and five block-multiplexer channels.
+• Channel Group 1 (standard): One byte-multiplexer channel (1-megabyte/second data rate) and two block-multiplexer channels.
 In byte mode, simultaneous operation of several low-speed devices is permitted.
 Data transfer can be interleaved.
 Note: I/O devices that are subject to data overrun (that is, the possibility of data loss), such as magnetic tape units, are not supported in burst mode on the byte-multiplexer channel.

-The five block-multiplexer channels permit simultaneous operation of high-speed devices.
+The two block-multiplexer channels permit simultaneous operation of high-speed devices.
 Block-multiplexer channels are for relatively high-speed burst operations.
 They can multiplex complete blocks of data, and thereby permit a device to disconnect only after channel end, or after a halt instruction has been executed.
 This facility allows the interleaved execution of several channel programs by one channel.

-The actual data rates depend upon the types of devices being serviced and the effect of concurrent processor and channel activity.
-For channel data rates, refer to Figure 4.
+The actual data rates depend on the types of devices being serviced and the effect of concurrent processor and channel activity.
+For channel data rates, see "Input/Output Channel Characteristics."

-• Channel 4 can be selected as a second byte-multiplexer channel.
-With this option, the configuration includes two byte-multiplexer channels, and four block-multiplexer channels.
+• Channel Group 2 (optional): This feature provides three additional block-multiplexer channels.
+Channel 4 can be selected as a byte-multiplexer channel having a 2-megabyte/second data rate.
+With this option, the configuration includes two byte-multiplexer channels, one 1-Mb block-multiplexer channel, one 2-Mb block-multiplexer channel, and two 3-Mb block-multiplexer channels.

-Most input/output devices that can be attached to IBM System/360 and IBM System/370 can be attached to the 4341 Processor.
+Most input/output devices that can be attached to IBM System/360 and IBM System/370 can be attached to the 4341 processor.
 See IBM 4300 Processors Summary and Input/Output & Data Communications Configurator, GA33-1523.